mskocik/svelecte/src/routes/properties/+page.svelte.md

 Property        | arguments                   | description
 -------------|-----------------------------|----------------------------------------------------------------------------
 onChange       | selection                   | selected objects.
-If `anchor` property is defined, `change` event is called also on it onFocus        | `<input>`                        | focus event onBlur         | `<input>`                           | blur event onCreateOption | option                      | newly created option object onCreateFail | object | thrown if `createHandler` fails onEnterKey     | underlying `keyDown` event  | triggered when natively it would cause form submit (dropdown is closed).
-This gives you ability to prevent it by calling `event.detail.preventDefault()` onFetch        | options                     | newly fetched remote options onFetchError   | error                     | dispatche on fetch error of any kind onInvalidValue | invalidValue                | triggered when passed `value` is out of provided `options` items.
+If `anchor_element` property is defined, `change` event is called also on it onFocus        | `<input>`                        | focus event onBlur         | `<input>`                           | blur event onCreateOption | option                      | newly created option object onCreateFail | object | thrown if `createHandler` fails onEnterKey     | underlying `keyDown` event  | triggered when natively it would cause form submit (dropdown is closed).
+This gives you ability to prevent it by calling `event.preventDefault()` onFetch        | options                     | newly fetched remote options onFetchError   | error                     | dispatche on fetch error of any kind onInvalidValue | invalidValue                | triggered when passed `value` is out of provided `options` items.
 Internal (and bound, if any) `value` is set to `null` or `[]` if multiple